What to Expect on a Big Island ATV Tour at Aloha Adventure Farm

 This is the face of a coconut.

 They did a funny demonstration about how to crack a coconut (and how NOT to crack a coconut).
-We were able to taste fresh coconut water and freshly shaven coconut.
-Plus, we learned how to make coconut milk by squeezing the fresh coconut.
+We tasted fresh coconut water and freshly shaved coconut, and we learned how to make coconut milk by squeezing the fresh coconut.

 Image of a boy holding a bowl of freshly shaven coconut.